-The heart’s coronary vessel’s blockage or narrowness can cause heart and blood vessel disease.
-Blockage and narrowness in blood vessels can lead to heart attack or infarction.
-Heart surgeries are a branch of surgical science that is performed by a surgeon on the heart and large vessels.
+Blockage or narrowness of the heart’s coronary vessels can cause heart and blood vessel disease, which can lead to heart attack or infarction.
+Heart surgery is a branch of surgical science performed by a surgeon on the heart and large vessels.
+If you want to learn more about heart surgery, read this article from the Doctour website.

 What Is Heart Surgery?